-Modern day teenagers are more proficient at using the internet than the generation before them, and why shouldn’t they be?
+Modern teenagers are more proficient at using the internet than the generation before them, and why shouldn’t they be?
 As someone once aptly pointed out, they have never lived in a world without them.
-While I was still trying to figure out how to work the control, alt, delete combination, they were utilizing html and creating their own cyber shorthand.
+While I was still trying to figure out how to work the control, alt, delete combination, they are creating their own cyber shorthand.

 This is not an altogether bad thing.
 As we continue to make technological advances, those who do not conform to the evolution of industry will be left behind.

 But as with all things, a lot of bad comes with the good.

 There are a ton of avenues available for teens to interact with individuals online, which opens the door for danger.
 Popular social networks like Myspace, Friendster, Facebook and others of their ilk, are primarily geared towards adults, therefore there is no real policing of the sites themselves.
 Because of this, people with illicit intentions may try to befriend and lure teens into real life meetings, with potentially disastrous results.

 How do we balance a teen’s valid need for independence and the ability to keep them safe from people who would abuse the privileges of such sites?